 - Release Date

 Here’s another pointless horror movie about a masked serial killer slaughtering innocents with elaborate traps.
-The Collector comes from the makers of the last few Saw movies, meaning the whole production consists of loud industrial music and an overuse of color saturations.
-The visuals are dark and gruesome, and the cinematography is best-suited for a music video.
+The Collector comes from the makers of the last few Saw movies, meaning the whole production consists of loud industrial music and overuse of color saturation.
+The visuals are dark and gruesome, and the cinematography is best suited for a music video.
 Nothing before or after the movie’s meat, a string of horribly bloody murders, makes any sense.
 So the only reason to go is to see the new and horrendous ways the writers tally a body count.

 One poor sap falls onto a scattering of bear traps.
 Another guy remains locked in a trunk for the movie’s duration.
 Yet another victim has her mouth sewn shut.
 The killer’s helpless prey all have grim fates described through gory makeup effects designed for maximum gross-out value.
 Director Marcus Dunstan makes sure to get close-ups of instruments and weapons penetrating human flesh, giving viewers a series of bloody money shots, reminding us why they call it “torture porn.”
 If that wasn’t enough, the soundtrack comes laced with phantom background screams, adding a cheesy haunted house feel to the result.